We wait and we wait and we wait. Patiently. Lovingly. Anguished.

 For any allies in our resistance in these struggles to view us as partners rather than peons,

-For another way of life to finally arrive,
+We wait for another way of life to finally arrive,

 We wait patiently.
 Lovingly.
 Anguished.